kvanlombeek/example_notebooks/readme.md

 I quickly scraped the open data of the Belgian elections in May 2019 from the url provided by Open Knowledge Belgium.
 Follow these steps:

-- Download the index file with all the ZIP links from "https://2019.elections.openknowledge.be/docs/"
 - Follow the steps in the notebook, if something doesn't work, I scraped it on a friday evening, so be patient with me
 - Read the manual _EmlMartine_Description_V1_15_NL MediaVersie.docx if you want to extract more information out of the XML files